AztecProtocol/aztec-v1/README.md

 ### Where can I see this in action?

 The AZTEC protocol is live today on the Ethereum main-net.
 [Our proof of concept contract](https://etherscan.io/address/0xcf65A4e884373Ad12cd91c8C868F1DE9DA48501F) converts DAI into AZTEC note form and is live on the Ethereum main-net.
 [Here is an example AZTEC join-split transaction](https://etherscan.io/tx/0x6cb6bccb6d51445ce026dd76b8526e8014a6a276255d22e4f5be26f8efb891fb).

-### What is the future of the AZTEC protocol?

-AZTEC will provide efficient and easy to use transaction privacy to the next generation of digital asset builders.
-We will be releasing the following information, open source technology and protocol upgrades over the coming months:

-1. Release the full AZTEC token standard, with associated API tools to construct confidential transactions
-2. Release our multiparty computation trusted setup protocol and register participants
-3. Release the formal specification for the AZTEC decentralized exchange and example smart contracts
-4. Release API tools to use the AZTEC decentralized exchange

 ### Range proofs you say?
 How does that work?